bluebaroncanada/4472-vagrant/README.md

 # 4472-vagrant

 ## Optional
 Before you begin you should get a private and public key.
 I can't stress to you how much easier your life will be.
+If you're going to do this, now's the time.
+After you've run `vagrant up`, it's too late; you'll have to do it manually.

 - Windows: https://github.com/bluebaroncanada/4472-vagrant/blob/master/windows-ssh.md
 - Mac/Linux: I'll post explicit instructions for Linux if there's a need, but if you just look up how to generate an ssh key and create an ssh config file, you'll be fine.